Crows on campus

 How to park, walk, watch

-Visitors can have an experience reminiscent of Hitchcock’s “The Birds.”
+Visitors can have an experience reminiscent of Hitchcock’s infamous film, “The Birds.”
 You will see and hear crows close all around in the twilight.
-Arrive at least a half-hour before sunset.
-If you’re new to campus, know that there is usually plenty of paid parking available in the evenings.
+Arrive at least 30 minutes before sunset.
+If you’re new to campus, know that there is plenty of paid parking available in the evenings.